Skip to content

 What are the Benefits of a LiFePO4 Battery?

-Although a LiFePO4 battery may have higher upfront costs, there are several reasons to consider these batteries for your long-term plans.
+Although a LiFePO4 battery may have higher upfront costs, several reasons exist for considering these batteries for your long-term plans.

-• Life Span – A LiFePO4 battery will last up to 10 years, while many lead-acid batteries have half that time or less.
+• Life Span—A LiFePO4 battery can last up to 10 years, while many lead-acid batteries last half that time or less.

-• Depth of Charge – LiFEPO4 batteries have a depth of charge of 80% vs. lead-acid that have 50%.
+• Depth of Charge – LiFEPO4 batteries have a depth of charge of 80% compared to lead-acid batteries, which have 50%.

 • No Maintenance – LiFePO4 batteries require no maintenance, and their self-discharge is less than 3%/month.